harp-tech/protocol/BinaryProtocol-8bit.md

 ### Commands

-The device that implements this Harp Protocol receives `Write` and `Read` commands from the controller, and replies with a message from the same address and same type, timestamped with the hardware time at which the command was applied.
-This behavior is core to the protocol and is expected to be implemented by all devices that use it.
-As a rule of thumb, for each `Write` or `Read` command, a single reply message should be returned from the device.
-The message should be emitted from the same register that the command was issued to.
-It should be noted that the payload of the returned value might be different from the one issued by the command, as the device can operate/transform the issued `Write` command. ([see "Register Polymorphism" section below](#register-polymorphism)).
+The device that implements this Harp Protocol receives `Write` and `Read` commands from the controller.
+As a rule of thumb, for each `Write` and `Read` command, a single reply message should be returned from the device with the same register address and register type, timestamped with the hardware time at which the command was evaluated.
+This behavior is fundamental to the protocol and is expected to be implemented by all Harp devices.

+It should be noted that the payload of the returned value might be different from the one issued by a `Write` command, as the device may have to transform or adapt the actual value written on the register. ([see "Register Polymorphism" section below](#register-polymorphism)).

 > Exceptions to the previous contract are possible but should be avoided.
 The single supported exception is the `R_OPERATION_CTRL` register (via  **DUMP [Bit 3]**) which allows the controller to request a dump of all registers in the device.
 In this case, the device replies with a single `Write` message from `R_OPERATION_CTRL`, honoring the above contract, but it will also emit a sequence of `Read` messages back-to-back, containing the state of each register in the device.